Anna Kooiman

-Anna Brooks Kooiman is an American news anchor and television panelist, working for Australia's Network Ten.
+Anna Brooks Kooiman is an American news anchor and television panelist, working for NewsNation as a weekend anchor based in New York City since April, 2024.
 From 2011 to 2016, she was an anchor and reporter for Fox News based in New York City.
-Kooiman's last position with Fox News was as co-host on the weekend edition of Fox & Friends.
-Since then, she has been with News Corp's Australian division as a substitute anchor and panelist on various news programs for Network Ten.
+From there, she moved to Australia, and was with News Corp's Australian division until 2022 as a substitute anchor and panelist on various news programs for Network Ten.

 Early life

-Kooiman grew up in Charlotte, North Carolina, where her parents still live and own businesses – Southeast Oasis Pool and the Peppermint Forest Christmas Shop.
+Kooiman grew up in Charlotte, North Carolina, where her parents still live and own businesses.
 Of Dutch ancestry, she went to Myers Park High School (2002 graduate), where she played softball and also played with the SouthPark Youth Association.